go-addrs/addrs/README.md

 disjoint from the original, either operation could result in both adding and removing key/value pairs.
 This makes it tricky but it should be possible.

-As a simple example, consider the following key/value pairs inserted into a map.
+As a simple example, consider the following key/value pairs inserted into a table.

 - 10.224.24.2/31 / true
 - 10.224.24.0/32 / true